jewelsofthought/neshama/site/posts/parashot/Terumah.md

 <figure class='quote'>
   <p>
-     The <em>Gemara</em> (<em>Megillah</em> 18a) says, <em>“A word is worth one <em>sela</em> (coin).
-Silence is worth two.”</em> Perhaps the <em>Gemara</em> alludes to the speak-half-as-much-as-you-know rule:  for every word you speak, make sure it is accompanied by two measures of silence.
+     The <em>Gemara</em> (<em>Megillah</em> 18a) says, <em>"A word is worth one <em>sela</em> (coin).
+Silence is worth two."</em> Perhaps the <em>Gemara</em> alludes to the speak-half-as-much-as-you-know rule:  for every word you speak, make sure it is accompanied by two measures of silence.
 Only half of what we think in our heads, should actually be articulated.
 <p></p>
 Sometimes we must be called upon to ring clearly, and make our views known, like a bell.
 But other times, silence must reign.
 We must hold back the thoughts that could be potentially hurtful or unhelpful.
 There is tremendous power in silence.
 <p></p>
 From the tension of speaking and silence, emerges action.
 From the tension of sound and silence comes music.
 <p></p>
 This triad of speaking, silence and action is a methodology that we must each employ when advocating for change.
 For righting wrongs, and bringing justice to our world.
-When we try to better our world, and continue God’s creative work, we must know when to speak out.
+When we try to better our world, and continue God's creative work, we must know when to speak out.
 We must know when not to talk, to remain silent, and control the anger, and frustration within us.
 And then, we must know when to act.
 To turn the sounds and silences into action.
 <p></p>
 There is a time to talk out; a time to remain silent; a time to act.
   </p>